 What do I get?

-Ordinary Members will receive 4 ARB Magazines a year as well as monthly e-news, free access to the Annual ARB Show and full access to discounts in the Member Benefits Catalogue.
+Ordinary Members will receive four ARB Magazines a year as well as bi-monthly e-News bulletins, free access to the Annual ARB Show and full access to discounts in the Member Benefits Catalogue.

 Does this count towards membership/grade progression?